Prosecutorial Performance Indicators

 Jacksonville, FL

-Office of the State Attorney for the 4th Judicial Circuit
+Office of the State Attorney, 4th Judicial Circuit

 - Serving Clay, Duval, and Nassau Counties, 1.2 million residents